viusuangio/its-bili/README.md

-# its-bili
+# its-bili :sparkles:

-Small app , can use it to search video from [Bilibili](bilibili.com) and donwload video's cover to storage
+ IT's Bili .
+Can use it to search video from [Bilibili](http://www.bilibili.com/)  and donwload video's cover to storage，all the of video data obtained parsing HTML by [jsoup](https://jsoup.org/).
+As an exercise project ，there are some functions that can be perfected, or add new functions.

+## UPDATE :exclamation:
+---
-####08-01-2018 v1.03 UPDATE
+###08-01-2018 [v1.03] UPDATE
-1. Fix video cover can not be seen in the album after downloading
+* Fix video cover can not be seen in the album after downloading
-2. Change the 'click' to the 'long press' for download viedeo's cover
+* Change the 'click' to the 'long press' for download viedeo's cover
-3. Added the video play function (using hardware acceleration)
+* Added the video play function (using hardware acceleration)

-####07-01-2018 v1.02 UPDATE
+###07-01-2018 [v1.02] UPDATE
-1. Added the download video cover to local function
+* Added the download video cover to local function
-2. Fix video information UI typesetting error
+* Fix video information UI typesetting error

-####06-01-2018 v1.01 UPDATE
+###05-01-2018 [v1.01] UPDATE
-1. UI and color matching modification
+* UI and color matching modification
-2. Added pull load, drop-down refresh
+* Added pull load, drop-down refresh
-3. Fix error when loading UI
+* Fix error when loading UI
-4. Fix data display error problem
+* Fix data display error problem

+##THANKS :heart:
+* [liying2008](https://github.com/liying2008)  Thank you for your selfless contribution , you really helped a lot of beginners :blush:
+* [Bilibili](https://www.bilibili.com/) It's really a very good online video site (If you really think it's only used to watch video, it's wrong  :laughing: )